rrusk/DancePracticeMusicPlayer/README.md

 # DancePracticeMusicPlayer
 Kivy App for playing dance practice music

+**Overview**

+*DancePracticeMusicPlayer* is a Kivy application written in Python that creates a music player with features useful for dance practices that use a predetermined sequence of dances types.
+It automatically generates a playlist with an announcement of each dance type before those dance selections are played.

+The application is designed to play music files (MP3, WAV, OGG) from a selected directory.
+It has a user interface with buttons to play, pause, stop, and restart the music.
+The application also allows users to select a music directory, adjust the volume, and choose a practice length (e.g., 60 minutes, 90 minutes, etc.).

+**Installation**

 Git comes with Linux distributions.
 For Windows, get Git for Windows at https://git-scm.com/download/win.
 Then this repo can be downloaded using
 <pre>
 git clone https://github.com/rrusk/DancePracticeMusicPlayer.git